|Bartenders were performing tricks at the Ice Bar.|

-It’s hard for us to fathom the idea that tomorrow on Halloween, October 31st, we’ll be stepping foot on US soil for the first time in 2 years, 3 months, which coincidentally, will be the seven-year anniversary of the day we left Minnesota to begin our world travels.
+It’s hard for us to fathom the idea that tomorrow on Halloween, October 31st, we’ll be stepping foot on US soil for the first time in 2 years, three months, which coincidentally, will be the seventh anniversary of the day we left Minnesota to begin our world travels.

-Many often asked us, “What will you do if something bad happens?”
+Many often ask us, “What will you do if something bad happens?”

 We have no home, no place to land, no belongings to settle into should such a situation arise.
 At the times of such questions, we’ve always replied, “We’ll figure it out.”

 And…we did.
 We figured it out and, here we are 8½ months later, with me feeling well, albeit a little terrified at times when thinking about what transpired after being in the operating room four times in six weeks.

 But, we must continue to face another harsh reality…that there’s no guaranty that I will be OK in the long run.
 Then again, no one has such a guaranty.
 Life doesn’t come with warranties and return policies.